 Morrison, CO, U.S.A.

 This is one pretty iconic venue in Colorado, and it sells out regularly.
-Red Rocks is made up of 300-foot rocks and sandstone, with a capacity near 10,000 and an overwhelming view of the surrounding Denver area.
+Red Rocks is built into 300-foot sandstone rocks, with a capacity near 10,000, and an breathtaking view of the surrounding Denver area.
+And the Denver music scene is one of the best in the country too.
 This one’s a no-brainer.

 Los Angeles, CA, U.S.A.